miroli/scb_nb/README.md

+# DEPRECATED

-#SCB: Access SCB data from your IPython notebook
+# SCB: Access SCB data from your IPython notebook

 The goal of this project is to provide a simple and uniform interface to data from Statistics Sweden (_SCB, Statistiska Centralbyrån_) directly from the [IPython Notebook](http://ipython.org/notebook.html).
 Specifically, it is intended to be used together with [pandas](http://pandas.pydata.org/) for iterative data analysis and manipulation.